 where $h(X)$ is the conditional mean or a conditional quantile of outcome $Y \in \R$ given $X \in \R^p$.

 The starting point of our approach is the simple observation that $h(X) = \beta^{\T} X$ is equivalent to having $\gamma = 0$ in $h(X) = \beta^{\T} X + \gamma g(X)$ where $g: \R^p \to \R$ is any nonlinear (measurable) function.
 For a given $g$, we may test for whether $\gamma = 0$ by regressing $Y$ on $(X, g(X))$ and utilising existing inference tools for the model at hand to assess the significance of $g(X)$.
-To obtain good power under an alternative, we would like to pick an appropriate $g$ to expose the particular lack of fit present.
-This suggests a hunt and test procedure where we randomly divide our data into parts A and B, and use part A to hunt for a suitable $g$, and part B to assess the significance of our artificially constructed additional covariate $g(X)$.
+To obtain good power under an alternative, we would like to pick an appropriate $g$ to expose the lack of fit present in the data.
+This suggests a hunt-and-test procedure where we randomly divide our data into parts A and B, and use part A to hunt for a suitable $g$, and part B to assess the significance of our artificially constructed additional covariate $g(X)$.